Deep-MI/Deep-MI.github.io/events/workshops/fastsurfer-course-2025/registration.md

 The capacity of the course is limited.
 If the capacity is exceeded, a waiting list will be maintained.

 If you need to cancel your participation please let us know as soon as possible.
-An 80% partial refund (EUR 200) will be made for cancellations until August 31, 2025, and no refunds can be made after August 31, 2025.
+An 80% partial refund (EUR 200; course fee minus EUR 50 administrative charge) will be made for cancellations until August 31, 2025, and no refunds can be made after August 31, 2025.
 It is always possible to name another person who attends the course instead.

 <br>

 ## Terms and conditions

-Participation in the course requires acceptance of the DZNE house and event rules, regulations on data protection and audiovisual recordings, and the terms and conditions for cancellations and refunds.
+Participation in the course requires acceptance of the [DeepMI FastSurfer / FreeSurfer course rules](/static/docs/events/Terms_and_conditions_for_DeepMI_FastSurfer_FreeSurfer_course.pdf) , the [DZNE event rules](https://www.dzne.de/fileadmin/Dateien/editors/Events/AGB_Online_Registrierung/DZNE_General_Terms_and_Conditions_Online_Registration_EN.pdf), and the [DZNE regulations on data protection](https://www.dzne.de/en/data-protection/).

-The organizers reserve the right to make minor adjustments to the program and schedule, and to cancel the course if a minimum number participants is not met; this will be communicated on September 1, 2025, at the latest.
+The organizers reserve the right to make minor adjustments to the program and schedule, and to cancel the course if a minimum number of participants is not met; this will be communicated on September 1, 2025, at the latest, and full refunds of course fees will be made in this case.
+Travel or accommodation costs cannot be reimbursed.

 <br>
 <p style="text-align: right">[Back to main page](/events/workshops/fastsurfer-course-2025)</p>